meshell/Cpp_project_template/README.md

 # Dependencies
 ---------------
-* Building the Project requires [CMake](http://www.cmake.org/) Version 2.8.
+* Building the Project requires a recent Version of [CMake](http://www.cmake.org/) (3.2.x).
 See CMake documentation for more information about building using CMake.

-The external dependencies are either
-* downloaded and built using CMake's ExternalProject (Linux)
+The external dependencies can be downloaded and build using CMake's ExternalProject (make target external_dependencies).
-* or provided as selfextracting zip (Windows)

 # How to build
 --------------